ariddell/tatom/source/topic_model_mallet.rst

         print("{}: {}".format(novels[i], top_topics_str))

 .. note:: Recall that, like everything else in Python (and C, Java, and many
-    other languages), the topics are zero-indexed; the first topic is topic 0.
+    other languages), the topics use 0-based indexing; the first topic is topic 0.

 Each topic in the topic model can be inspected.
 Each topic is a distribution which captures in probabilistic terms, the words associated with the topic and